CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

-7. In line 2, we have to replace the name of storage account with the **"NameofStorageAccount"** block.
+7. In line 2, we have to replace the name of the storage account with the **"NameofStorageAccount"** block.

    ![ws name.](media/jvm24.png)